Talcum Powder Lawsuit Lawyer in Raleigh

 - Lost wages

 - Funeral expenses (in the event of death)

 The Raleigh personal injury attorneys at Wilson Law, P.A. have made product liability cases a primary focus of their practice.
-Kimberly Wilson White has more than 15 years of experience handling these cases for injured victims throughout the area.
+Our team has more than 31 years of combined experience handling these cases for injured victims throughout the area.
 In addition to being a lawyer, she has a Master’s degree in Public Health (M.P.H.) which provides her with a unique understanding of epidemiology and the medical issues associated with these complex cases.
 Kimberly Wilson White will fight aggressively for your rights every step of the way.